-Those who are looking for a travel consultant do spend more, and your value should be clear to these people.
+Those who are looking for a travel consultant are actually spending more, and your value should be clear to those people.
 Whatever you do should make their lives and plan more comfortable and better.
 At Virtuoso Travel Week, you can find that the satisfaction rate from booking online is 28%, while the satisfaction rate from booking with a consultant is 78%.
 Matthew Upchurch, Chairman and CEO of Virtuoso, shared his opinion that you should understand your value and specificity by projecting confidence and capability in the planning process between a client and consultant.
-This establishes trust, satisfaction and the likelihood that the client will continue booking with you.
+This establishes trust, satisfaction, and the likelihood that the client will continue booking with you.

 4. Reconciliation with the travel consortium and the agency

-Other consortiums include Signature, Ensemble and Travel Leaders.
+Other consortiums include Signature Travel Network, Ensemble, and Travel Leaders.
 When choosing an agency and consortium, find out if they have any clients for you or if you are solely responsible.
-Will you have a niche such as cruises, tours or resorts?
+Will you have a niche such as cruises, tours, or resorts?
 With whom will you work on destinations that you do not know so much about?
 When you first start, will an experienced consultant at the agency be your mentor?

-5. Subscribe to Trade Magazines & Online Newsletters
+5. Subscribe to Trade Magazine and Online Newsletters

 6. Use social networks to stimulate sales